-A database administrator exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A database administrator exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the database administrator has level 4 and 5 capabilities, i.e. enable, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 | SFIA skill||SFIA skill code||SFIA skill level of responsibility||SFIA skill code descriptor|

 |Database administration||DBAD||5||Develops and maintains procedures and documentation for databases.
 Identifies, evaluates and manages the adoption of appropriate database administration tools and processes, including automation.
 Contributes to the setting of standards for definition, security and integrity of database objects and ensures conformance to these standards.
 Manages database configuration including installing and upgrading software and maintaining relevant documentation.
 Monitors database activity and resource usage.
 Optimises database performance and plans for forecast resource needs.|